T-Pau/Anykey/Documentation/Commodore PET.md

 - Tab: `TB`

+## Special Keys

+`Shift Lock` and the left `Shift` key appear as the same key to the computer and cannot be reliably distinguished on all computers.

 ## Technical Limitations

 If you press certain combinations of three keys, a fourth key will also appear pressed.
 This is because the three keys together create the same electrical connection the fourth key would.